TheTrueSCP/CharacterAIVoice/README.md

-So, you see, its FUCKING Complicated to make this running, and of course you will run into a few issues, so if you still want to try and run this, im here to get it running on your side, so just ask me Discord (username: thetruescp) if you need help with anything :)
+So, you see, its FUCKING Complicated to make this running, and of course you will run into a few issues, so if you still want to try and run this, im here to get it running on your side, so just ask me Discord (username: thetruescp) if you need help with anything or just want to ask something :)